-School Funding Formula - This is the sixth year that this formula serves as the basis for the County Manager's recommended funding level.
-The Board of Education's requested funding level is consistent with the formula.
-Because of improved sales tax revenue and property tax base, the School System will receive a higher appropriation than seen in previous fiscal years.
+School Funding Formula - This is the seventh year that this formula serves as the basis for the County Manager's recommended funding level.
+The Board of Education's request is slightly higher than the result from the formula by \$233,178.
+The enrollment for the next school year is projected to decline from the North Carolina Department of Public Instruction and this decrease offsets the increased expenditure based on increases in Property Taxes and Sales Taxes.
 For each increase in property taxes (not associated with a debt leveling plan), the school system receives almost 40% of the new revenue.
+As the Recommended FY19 Budget includes a tax increase specifically for Court Facilities Debt Leveling, the school system does not receive a portion of this additional revenue.